We delight in sharing hard-won knowledge; there’s always a better way.

 EVA29

-EVA29, organised by Steve Wake, is scheduled for thu 2 November 2023 at Armourers’ Hall, Moorgate, London.
+This took place on Thursday 2 November 2023 at Armourers’ Hall, Moorgate, London.

 Insights